buzzm/sqlitebson/README.md

 ----------------
 OS X 10.15 and likely other versions comes with libsqlite.dylib pre installed with the OS:

     $ ls -l /usr/lib/libsqlite3.dylib
     -rwxr-xr-x  1 root  wheel  4344864 Oct 30  2020 /usr/lib/libsqlite3.dylib

 Unfortuntely, that install is 2 years out of date and does not have either the built-in JSON functions nor the `sqlite_load_extension` API.
 The newer sources do, of course, but the problem is `/usr/lib` is off-limits in OS X 10.15+; even with `sudo` you cannot copy in a newly compiled version and switch the symlinks.
 The problem this creates is that the linker always searches `/usr/lib` first and will thus find the OLD version of the lib.
-The `-L` argument to the linker does not help because that *appends* a path to search, not *prepend*.To get around this problem it is necessary to disable the default library search path with the `-Z` option and rebuild the path from scratch, something like this:
+The `-L` argument to the linker does not help because that *appends* a path to search, not *prepend*.
+  To get around this problem it is necessary to disable the default library search path with the `-Z` option and rebuild the path from scratch, something like this:
 ```
 gcc -fPIC -dynamiclib -I/path/to/bson/include -I/path/to/sqlite/sdk -Z -Lbson/lib -lbson.1 -Lcodes/sqlite-amalgamation-3400100 -lsqlite3 -L/usr/lib  bsonext.c -o bsonext.dylib
 ```